- Get Our Free Newsletter!

 Blogger Michele Cook writes a three-part series on caring for new chickens.
 This is Part 1: Housing Chicks.
 It’s that time of year again.
 The sun is shining, the daffodils are blooming, and there is a distinct peeping noise at every farm store across the country.
 It’s time for chicks.
 If you’ve been wooed by […]Read more »

-Henopause Haven The decision of what to do with older chickens is different for everyone.
+Henopause Haven by May Woodworth The decision of what to do with older chickens is different for everyone.
 For many it is a difficult decision.
-The decision can be even harder if the birds in question have been pets, in addition to egg providers- or in the case of roosters-protectors of the flock.
-The spectrum of […]Read more »
+The decision can be even harder if the birds in question have been pets, in addition to egg providers- or in the case of roosters-protectors of the flock. […]Read more »

 Summer Vacations, just the words spark vivid memories in my mind.
 Hot days, cool nights, fireflies strobe lighting the scene as summer scented breezes dance around.
 Lazy days where nothing really has to be done, but to sit back and enjoy yourself and maybe a new experience here and there.
 Each summer, we try to […]Read more »